Yvand/hugo-LDAPCP/content/docs/usage/configuration.md

 $config.Update()
 ```

-LDAPCP configuration is stored as a persisted object in SharePoint configuration database, and it can be returned with this SQL command:
+LDAPCP configuration is stored as a persisted object in the SharePoint configuration database, and it can be returned with this SQL command:

 ```sql
 SELECT Id, Name, cast (properties as xml) AS XMLProps FROM Objects WHERE Name = 'LdapcpConfig'